ptheywood/ptheywood.github.io/_posts/2012-06-11-php-object-2d-sorting.md

 excerpt: "Welcome to the latest iteration of my personal website."
 ---

-For a project at work I needed to sort an array of objects by multiple dimensions, so I experimentate with `uasort` to figure out an easy way of doing this.
+For a project at work I needed to sort an array of objects by multiple dimensions, so I experimented with `uasort` to figure out an easy way of doing this.
 This is here more for when I forget how to do it than anything else.

 First let's create a super simple test class and some test data.